 Most people are troubled after an accident.
 Their lives change completely.
 However, things can get better faster if you remain active and return to your routines.

-Keep appearances and scheduled appointments as usual.
+Keep appearances and schedule appointments as usual.
 It’s vital for your state of mind.
 Exercise and get quality sleep.
 If you can still drive, don’t fear driving.
 You may experience some anxiety for a while, but it will pass with time.
 The best way to overcome your emotional stress is by facing your fears.

 Avoid alcohol and drugs